multiparty/jigg/README.md

 ```

 ### Demos
-We have a 64-bit Equal-to-Zero test (`circuits/zero_equal_64.txt`) in `circuits/` and several other circuits from the same [page](https://homes.esat.kuleuven.be/~nsmart/MPC/).
+We have a 64-bit equal-to-zero test (`circuits/bristol/zero_equal_64.txt`) in `circuits/bristol` and several other circuits from the same [page](https://homes.esat.kuleuven.be/~nsmart/MPC/).
 Circuits larger than ~6000 gates seem to hang the JS engine (sometimes only temporarily) and so are now forced to run in sequence to prevent this from occurring.

 There is now a SHA-256 demo at `sha256.html` and `client.html`.
 The boolean circuit for SHA has +100,000 gates, and by limiting the number of gates encrypted in parallel, JIGG is able to compute it in under a minute in the browser.
 Test vectors are found [here](https://homes.esat.kuleuven.be/~nsmart/MPC/sha-256-test.txt) and in the `test/` folder.

 ### Circuit Format
 JIGG can evaluate a boolean circuit in either of two formats.
 It supports a custom JSON circuit format: